Tutorials

 Target Audience

-Postgraduate researchers, PhD students,
+Postgraduate researchers, PhD students

 Prerequisite Knowledge of Audience

-Knowledge about programming languages specially Python.
+Knowledge of programming languages, especially Python.

 Detailed Outline